Super Lawyers

 Litigator Awards

-Without question, insurance companies would much prefer to arbitrate their personal injury cases in Maryland.
-Arbitrations require less time spent by the insurance companies lawyers and, if mandatory, would deprive Maryland personal injury auto accident victims the right to present their case to a jury of the victim’s peers.
+Insurance companies would much prefer to arbitrate their personal injury cases in Maryland.
+Arbitrations require less time spent by the insurance companies’ lawyers and, if mandatory, would deprive Maryland personal injury auto accident victims of the right to present their case to a jury of the victim’s peers.

 Some states allow this.
 In fact, arbitration is required in uninsured motorist cases in Illinois, Colorado, California, and Massachusetts if the policy language requires arbitration.
 Texas is reportedly considering such a rule.
 But, in Maryland and 22 other states, insurance companies are prohibited from imposing arbitration.
-There is a statute – § 19-509 of the Maryland Insurance Code – that forbids insurance companies from inserting binding arbitration clauses in insurance contracts with their own insureds.
+A statute – § 19-509 of the Maryland Insurance Code – forbids insurance companies from inserting binding arbitration clauses in insurance contracts with their own insureds.
 In other words, Maryland public policy rewrites these contracts.

 This is a good rule.
 Maryland’s court system is a good one.
-It has well-established rules of evidence and procedural safeguards that plaintiffs are not going to get in arbitration, even with a fair and reasonable arbitrator because, by definition, the arbitration is a shortcut procedure to justice.
+It has well-established rules of evidence and procedural safeguards that plaintiffs will not get in arbitration, even with a fair and reasonable arbitrator because, by definition, the arbitration is a shortcut procedure to justice.

-Does This Mean That Arbitration Is a Bad Idea in Car Accident Cases?
+Arbitration Is a Good Idea in Some Car Accident Lawsuits

-No. Mandatory arbitration is a bad idea.
-But arbitration can be a good path to reach a resolution in a car accident case.
-Our law firm arbitrates (and mediates) many personal injury car accident cases with insurance companies because it is often an effective means of resolving the dispute.
+Mandatory arbitration is a bad idea.
+But arbitration on agreed-upon terms can be an excellent path to resolve a car accident case.
+Our law firm arbitrates (and mediates) many personal injury car accident cases with insurance companies because it is often an effective means of resolving disputes.
 But we do so on our terms without bowing to the insurance companies and their handpicked arbitrators.

 What Is a High-Low in a Car Accident Arbitration?